openAgile/CommitStream.Web.Tests/src/tests/performance/README.md

 bash -x ./masterRunner.sh

 This execution is somewhat a closure in the sense that scope is the shell context where the script executes.
-Once this masterRunner.sh terminates, the environment variables will fall out of scope and disapper leaving your command environment non polluted.
+Once this masterRunner.sh terminates, the environment variables will fall out of scope and disappear leaving your command environment non polluted.

+Note: While executing masterRunner.sh, if you do not have all of the proper environment variables set, the script will terminate after encountering the variable.

 2) CmdLine - This is a more manual testing technique.
 The use case when using this methodology is when you need to look up close and personal at the execution and results of an individual test.